ge0rgiajayy/ge0rgiajayy/README.md

 I'm a **Junior Data Analyst** interested in the worlds of **sport, culture, and entertainment**.
 I combine data, storytelling, and creativity to explore audiences, trends, and the narratives behind the numbers — because a spreadsheet is only half the story.

-I also freelance in **Production, Editing & Videography** as **Georgia Jayy**, am a die-hard Arsenal fan, and a music encyclopedia with a slightly unhealthy devotion to my CD collection.
+I also freelance in **Production, Editing & Videography** as **"Georgia Jayy"**, am a die-hard Arsenal fan, and a music encyclopedia with a slightly unhealthy devotion to my CD collection.
 I believe personality should show in everything you make — which is why I spent **10,000 years** on this README.

 ```python
 georgia = {